ArnoPeters/Pipelines/README.md

 ## Azure Devops
 _This only applies when using this repository for Azure Devops_

-### Authors
-Check and update the values of the variables in "AzDo/Yaml/Variables/Authors.yml".
-This file can used in several workflows (like the (LINK TO) nuget package templates when made public), and ensures that your authoring information is uniformly embedded in your packages.
-(TODO: copyright and license should go in nuget repo, not here)

 ### Install Azure Devops Marketplace tasks
 When using the Azure Devops-specific templates, errors will be thrown if the templates uses tasks are not previously installed from the marketplace.
 Below is a list of the tasks used in this repository.